evtaccount/telegram-ogn-tracker/README.md

    ```sh
    go mod download
    ```
-2. Set environment variables:
-   - `TELEGRAM_TOKEN` – your Telegram bot token.
+2. Set environment variable `TELEGRAM_TOKEN` with your bot token.
-   - `TARGET_CHAT_ID` – chat where updates should be posted.
-This is optional; if not set, the first chat sending a command will be used.
+   The target chat will be determined automatically from the first command or can be set using `/set_chat`.
 3. Run the bot
    ```sh
    go run ./...